-- Google won’t call you to talk about improving your ranking on Google.
+Google won’t call you to talk about improving your search rankings.

-- Google won’t call you to tell you your listing is about to expire.
-Google My Business Listings don’t expire.
+Google won’t call you to tell you your listing is about to expire.
+A listing on GMB does not expire.

 There are times when a Google Representative will call your business.

 To add to your confusion, there are a few instances when a Google representative might call your business about your Google My Business Listing or to talk about other Google products that could help you market your business online.
 However, they are very specific.

 Google might call you to verify your business.

 Google does call businesses to verify details for Google Maps or Google My Business.